Respect/Test/README.md

 ## StreamWrapper

-The PHP manual says to take note:
+The PHP manual says, [about the StreamWrapper](http://www.php.net/manual/en/class.streamwrapper.php), to take note:

 > This is NOT a real class, only a prototype of how a class defining its own protocol should be.

-Ever wondered to yourself, wouldn't it have been easier to just have this *real* class instead?
+If you also agree, that sucks.
+Wouldn't it be so much easier to just have this *real* class instead?
 Well so did we and here it is, **StreamWrapper**, by no other name.

-Batling with an unwielding interface, sparsely documented with a very specific set of implementations heavely intertwined into every aspect of the PHP interpreter.
-Those days are finaly over.
+Battling with an unwieldy interface, sparsely documented with a very specific set of implementations heavily intertwined into every aspect of the PHP interpreter.
+Those days are finally over.

-**Struggle free, seemles integration with the built-in defalut stream wrapper** (`file://`) to use as filesystem mock in your tests without the anymore tears.
-Create, madify, move, delete, link to, do whatever you need from the convenienge of the default data protocol complete synergy with its physical counterpart, you won't be abele to tell them apart.
+**Struggle free, seamless integration with the built-in default stream wrapper** (`file://`) to use as file system mock in your tests without anymore tears.
+Create, modify, move, delete, link to, do whatever you need from the convenience of the default data protocol complete synergy with its physical counterparts, you won't be able to tell them apart.

-If that's not enoughl, how about:
+If that's not cool enough already, how about:

-* confiugarble wirtual files with data from PHP string variables.
+* configurable virtual files with data from PHP string variables.
 * read write seek virtual files indistinguishable from the real thing.
 * no path restriction we will fill in the directories for you.
-* accurately use standard stat functionalityl like verify existance, query type, open resources for reading, writing, ammending, even add virtual files to existing folders.
+* accurately use standard stat functionality like verify existence, query type, open resources for reading, writing, amending, even add virtual files to existing folders.
-* zero configuration self managed, no need for you to da a thing.
+* zero configuration self managed, no need for you to do a thing.
 * zero maintenance as it cleans up after itself.
-* minimum overhead as it only interferes wint that which yau want it to
+* minimum overhead as it only interferes where it's intended
 * so easy to use you'll forget its even there.

-The list can go on and on aand on but you can see for yoursef.
+The list can go on and on and on but you should rather see for yourself.

 ## How to use StreamWrapper

-Simply add the library to your include path, configure a few files (or add no files at all) to inject into the virtual filesystem and we're done .
+Simply add the library to your include path, configure a few files (or add no files at all) to inject into the virtual file system and we're done .

-**The rest is taket care of for you.**
+**The rest is taken care of for you.**

 We aimed for a simple design and the result, an interface of **two methods**.

-### Intecface method 1
+### StreamWrapper::setStreamOverrides($virtual_fs)

-The first available method `setStreamOverrides` allows you the option to configure a startup filesystem by mapping `path` to `contents`.
+The first available method `setStreamOverrides` allows you the option to configure a start up file system by mapping `path` to `contents`.

 The file contents can be as simple as a string or as complicated as mapping a complete resource as content provider.